Blue Owl Capital call volume above normal and directionally bullish

-Bullish option flow detected in Blue Owl Capital (OWL) with 5,592 calls trading, 5x expected, and implied vol increasing over 1 point to 35.13%.
-Dec-24 27 calls and Dec-24 26 calls are the most active options, with total volume in those strikes near 5,000 contracts.
-The Put/Call Ratio is 0.04.
+Bullish option flow detected in Blue Owl Capital (OWL) with 2,840 calls trading, 1.5x expected, and implied vol increasing almost 4 points to 38.20%.
+Dec-24 24 calls and Jan-26 30 calls are the most active options, with total volume in those strikes near 2,300 contracts.
+The Put/Call Ratio is 0.03.
 Earnings are expected on February 7th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>